 New York University, B.A., summa cum laude, 1967.Honorary Woodrow Wilson Fellow.

 Ronald Katz is a member of the litigation group in the Palo Alto office and specializes in complex commercial dispute resolution, with an emphasis on intellectual property, antitrust and technology matters.
 Mr. Katz has been involved in high-profile and novel cases for major clients, both internationally and in Northern California.
 In 2013 he defeated a TRO application by a major cycling team against a sporting goods manufacturer client.
 In 2012, he helped the San Francisco SPCA achieve a significant settlement in a will contest.
 In 2011 and again in 2012, he argued a trademark appeal before the Ninth Circuit Court of Appeals on behalf of football great Jim Brown [Click here to read article].
-And in 2010 he defeated a motion for a temporary restraining order in an intra-corporate dispute between two top-level executives [Click here to read article].
 Other recent courtroom successes include winning a jury verdict of almost a million dollars from Caltrans [Click here to read article], winning a jury verdict in a patent infringement action involving remote email technology, obtaining a preliminary injunction against infringement of a patent relating to the protection of electronically stored data, and winning a jury verdict of $28.1 million on behalf of a class of retired National Football League players against their union [Click here to read article].